 When overlap happens, Astra’s modular design makes it easy to keep things lightweight.
 For example, if you’d prefer to use your theme builder rather than Astra’s Custom Layout module, you can simply disable the functionality in Astra.

-Do You Need Astra Pro Or Agency To Use It With A Theme Builder?
+Do You Need Astra Pro Or Other Premium Astra Packages To Use It With A Theme Builder?

 You don’t need Astra Pro to pair Astra with a theme builder.
 That is, the free version of Astra is compatible with most theme builders.